ravipranjal/chefs-directory/README.md

     OWNER to postgres;

 For Eclipse:
-File > Import > Existing Gradle Project > Select Project  Directory Once it opens the project
+- File > Import > Existing Gradle Project > Select Project  Directory
+Once it opens the project
 Compile and run
 Open localhost:8080 to view your application

-For IntelliJ
+For IntelliJ:
-File > Open > Select Project Directory
+- File > Open > Select Project Directory
 Once it opens, it will automatically build
 After it compiles, just run the app
 Open localhost:8080 to view your application